European Industry Forum 2026

 Event Details

 - Industrial resilience starts upstream—with reliable access to critical materials, components, and technologies.
-How can Europe ensure reliable access to critical raw materials and advanced technologies for key industrial sectors?
+How can Europe ensure reliable access to critical raw materials and advanced technologies for key industrial sectors, while strategic raw material industries struggle due to high energy prices, regulatory complexity, and permitting challenges?

-- How can the new Critical Raw Materials Centre and Advanced Materials Act help Europe build autonomy in clean tech, energy, and defence supply chains while keeping markets efficient and open?
+- How can the new Critical Raw Materials Centre and other EU initiatives (Advanced Materials Act, Industrial Accelerator Act) help Europe build autonomy in clean tech, energy, and defence supply chains while keeping markets efficient and open?

 - With global trade tensions and shifting alliances, how can Europe and its partners realign trade and investment to turn uncertainty into strategic opportunity?